junhaoliao/iCtrl/README.md

 Support for Linux/Mac will be added (when I actually found my MacBook useful...
 Thumbs down for Apple not supporting Linux on their latest models).

 ## V4 Change Log
+This script is updated to v4.3 on January 10, 2020.
+1. Changed the block symbol to letters to avoid port usage display issues on some machines
+2. Update the sh script to use UNIX EOL

 This script is updated to v4.2 on December 30, 2019.
 1. Change encoding to ASCII to avoid port usage display issues on some machines
 2. Change port scanning method to check ports not occupied by current user